Teän: Natural history

 The island was first notified as a Site of Special Scientific Interest in 1971 and re-notified in 1986 under the 1981 Act.
 The SSSI was last assessed on 8 September 2009 and was found to be favourable.
 The assessment found that the vascular plant assemblage was all recorded apart from four-leaved allseed Polycarpon tetraphyllum.
 A key issue was lack of management for orange bird's-foot (Ornithopus pinnatus), which needs short turf and can be addressed with the HLS agreement held by the Isles of Scilly Wildlife Trust.
 All of the land designated as the Teän Site of Special Scientific Interest is owned by the Duchy of Cornwall.

 Flora

 Human activity continued until relatively recently and is evident with 8 ha of the island surrounded by hedges and once cultivated.
 This area, with deeper soils, is dominated by bracken (Pteridium aquilinum) and still has relic pasture plants such as rye grass (Lolium perenne), red clover (Trifolium pratense), hop trefoil (Trifolium campestre) and black knapweed (Centaurea nigra).
-The maritime grassland around St Helen's Porth, and on the south coast, has abundant thrift (Armeria maritima) and sea campion (Silene maritime), and near Clodgie Point orange bird's-foot occurs.
+The maritime grassland around St Helen's Porth, and on the south coast, has abundant thrift (Armeria maritima) and sea campion (Silene maritime), and near Clodgie Point orange bird's-foot (Ornithopus pinnatus) occurs.
 The dune grassland area behind East and West Porth is important for the very rare dwarf pansy (Viola kitaibeliana).
 The summit of Great Hill has a small area of lowland heath.